imadgohar/DTU-annotations/README.md

 2. Re-annotation:

 Under this folder two sub-folders are placed with the name D2 and D3.
-These folders contains the re-considered annotations of the Crack category with extreme aspect ratio.
+These folders contain the re-considered annotations of the Crack category with extreme aspect ratio.
 For details see the paper.

-If you are using these annotations in your research or considering it to base your annotation process please cite:
+If you are using these annotations in your research or considering it as base for your annotation process please cite:
 "Will be added soon"